How to Start a Business With No Money in the UK (11 Ideas You Can Start From Home)

 What can you do that someone else might be prepared to pay for?
 Can you make clothes, paint and decorate, programme a computer, speak Italian?
 Do you have a hobby you could turn into a business?
 If you possess a skill that other people don’t, or would need to invest time and money learning for themselves, that immediately puts you at a big advantage.

-3. Sell a product or service which people need rather than want
+3. Sell a product or service that people need rather than want

 It also needs to be something that they instantly understand, and which they feel comfortable buying without having to consult anyone else first.
 Umbrellas at £10 each are a better bet than hot tubs at £10,000 each.